A spectacular 1 week South Island road trip itinerary

 I also love the Kea Point Track and the Sealy Tarns walk is well worth panting up thousands of steps, if you’re up for a challenge.

-Some tips: There aren’t many places to eat in Mount Cook Village, so take supplies with you.
+There aren’t many places to eat in Mount Cook Village, so take supplies with you.
 Top up on petrol as well.

-Day 7: Back to Queenstown via Gibbston
+Day 7: Head back to Queenstown via Gibbston

 Round out the week by making your way back to Queenstown via the Central Otago wineries strung out along the Gibbston Valley.